Trisakti University

-Trisakti University (Usakti) is Indonesia's largest private university located in Jakarta, Indonesia.
-Trisakti University, is the only private university in Indonesia which was established by the Government of the Republic of Indonesia.
+Universitas Trisakti (Usakti, Trisakti) is a private university located in Jakarta, Indonesia.
 Founded on 29 November 1965, the university has more than 20,000 active students and has produced more than 100,000 alumni.
-Trisakti University currently employs 742 tenured faculty members (82%) and 160 part-time lecturers (18%).
+Universitas Trisakti currently employs 742 tenured faculty members (82%) and 160 part-time lecturers (18%).

 History

 Baperki University (1958–1962)

 In 1958, Res Publica University was established as Baperki University by Baperki, an organization of Indonesians of Chinese descent.

 Res Publica University (1962–1965)

 The name "University Res Publica" was taken from a presidential address delivered by President Sukarno, and means "for the public interest".
-The school was destroyed after the attempted coup in Indonesia, Baperki banned, and Trisakti University established to replace the destroyed university.
+The school was destroyed after the attempted coup in Indonesia, Baperki banned, and Universitas Trisakti established to replace the destroyed university.
 Many former students were banned over allegations of ties to the Indonesian Communist Party (PKI).

-Trisakti University (1965-onwards)
+Universitas Trisakti (1965-onwards)

-There were originally five faculties at Trisakti University:
+There were originally five faculties at Universitas Trisakti: